 MITAdmissions: Working for MITAdmissions blogging!
 Blogs written are also put on The Home Paige.

-UROP: Undergraduate Research Opportunity (Fall 2022-present).
-Extending my SPUR Project with Shengwen Gan and Larry Guth to the fall, continuing to explore exceptional set estimates and other such questions in metric geometry.
+UROP: Undergraduate Research Opportunity.
+Extended my SPUR Project with Shengwen Gan and Larry Guth, continuing to explore exceptional set estimates and other such questions in metric geometry.
+Culminated in paper linked below.

 UA: Undergraduate Assistant for 18.102: Introduction to Functional Analysis, taught by Richard Melrose.